Itsjeet007y1/MicroServices/README.md

-# DamcoAssessment
+# MicroServicesWithServiceRegistryAndApiGateway
-Damco Assessment CRUD, Junit, mockito, Eureka, and Zuul proxy
+User's CRUD, Junit, mockito, Eureka, and Zuul proxy

 This application is created using Java, Spring Boot as a micro service and used to perform CRUD operation on USER entity.
 Following points are taken care while creating these microservice: